stefdasca/SudokuSolver/README.md

 ### Why did I create a Sudoku Solver?

-I have always been interested in logic puzzles and mathematical games and as I was playing sudoku with my girlfriend, I wanted to learn more about the strategies which can be used to solve more and more grids while being faster and I realized that it could be a good opportunity to end up implementing a solver using my favorite programming languages.
+I have always been interested in logic puzzles and mathematical games and as I was playing sudoku with some of my friends, I wanted to learn more about the strategies which can be used to solve more and more grids while being faster and I realized that it could be a good opportunity to end up implementing a solver using my favorite programming languages.

 ### How does the solver work?